soumildatta/Local-Password-Manager/README.md

 # Local-Password-Manager
 This is a simple command line interface password manager written in Python which stores all of your manually inputted passwords locally.
 All the passwords are encrypted before storing to keep them secure.
+All of the passwords are stored in a .db file in the folder containing the this program's files.

 ## Get started
 To get this running on your local machine, make sure you have Python 3.6 or higher installed.